swaldman/mchange-sysadmin-scripts/README.md

 ## Contributing

-Consider maintaining a fork for your own additions and customizations.
+Consider forking and maintaining a branch for your own additions and customizations.

 Pull requests that include additions that might be broadly useful &mdash; or enhancements of or fixes to what is already here &mdash;
 would be greatly appreciated.